-Though the theory of multiple intelligences was never established specifically for an educational set-up, it has been significantly embraced by a number of educationists all around the world.
-Gardner believes that educators see an evident relation between the theory and their educational practices (Gardner, 2006).
+1 By definition, traditional society is one in which people agricultural activity is the basic source of sustenance and majority of the population is engaged in ensuring an adequate supply of food it has been significantly embraced by a number of educationists all around the world.
+Gardner believes that educators see an evident relation between the theory and their educational practices [4].
 The reason that this theory made into the hearts and minds of educators is the long-striven goal of education i.e. to increase student understanding.
-Understanding is the underlying goal of any educational pursuit, without which, learning remains superficial and of no practical output.
+Understanding is the underlying goal of any educational pursuit, for without which, learning remains superficial and of no practical output.
 To gain understanding, one exposes a mind to crucial and repetitive exercises.
-Mastery of a concept or theory requires repeated exposure to the same content but in different ways and contexts by exposing a student to various real-life problems and encouraging them to utilize their faculties in understanding that specific subject.
+Mastery of a concept or theory requires repeated exposure to the same content but in different ways and contexts by exposing student to various real-life problems and encouraging them to utilize their faculties in understanding that specific subject.